Every website redesign begins with inspiration.

 Welcome.
 No doubt you've come here to see what all the fuss is about on the 14th of July.
 I think you'll find all you want to know here.
 La Marseillaise is the national anthem of France, believed by many to be the most stirring of all anthems.
 Here you will find a transcription of its score, complete sound clips in various formats and a translation into English.

 Interested in mixing your own drinks?
-The Webtender, which has been online since 1995, features over 6000 recipes, a handbook with information on bar glassware, tools, measurements and ingredients, a forum, a wiki and even lets you search for recipes based on what you have in your in your bar!
+The Webtender, which has been online since 1995, features over 6000 recipes, a handbook with information on bar glassware, tools, measurements and ingredients, a forum, a wiki and even lets you search for recipes based on what you have in your bar!

 I got the idea to this database when I saw a program called Bartender for the Amiga.
 I wanted to create a useful web-service, and decided to make something similar for the World Wide Web.
 Remember that this was just at the same time as the Web (I prefer to call it that) became popular with not only students and people connected to the Internet at work, but also to people at home.